parth565/TinyBot/Patel_TinyBot.md

 ## Background

 ***Building***
-- Will be written in python
+- Will be written in python and JavaScript
+- Corporate Python and JavaScript using pyjs
 - Need a Discord Developers account
 - Need to create a bot on discord first then code it.
 - Need to create a discord server to test the bot